-To satisfy Regulation 24AC(2), the distribution of work between the Panellists will be dependent on the unique nature of the goods or services.
-The detailed information associated with each invitation to tender to join the Panel (the request document) will prescribe one (1) of the following options:
+To satisfy Regulation 24AC(2), the distribution of work between the Panellists will be dependent on the nature of the goods or services, and the manner in which the Panel is constituted.
+The detailed information associated with each Invitation to Apply to join the Panel (the request document) will prescribe one (1) of the following options:

-a) The Shire will obtain written quotations from each pre-qualified supplier on the panel with respect to all purchases.
+a) The Shire will obtain written quotations from a minimum of three (3) Suppliers on the Panel with respect to all purchases.

-This will ensure each Panellist will have the opportunity to bid for each item of work under the Panel, with pre-determined criteria forming part of the invitation to bid to assess the suitability of the Panellist for particular items of work.
+This will ensure each Panellist will have the opportunity to submit an Offer for items of work under the Panel, with pre-determined criteria forming part of the Request to Quote to assess the suitability of the Panellist for items of work.